 We started in Cartagena, Colombia, and traveled south towards ‘the end of the world’ in Ushuaia, Argentina.
 We followed the spine of the Andes Mountains and cycled through Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
 We followed some famous bike trails including the Trans Ecuador mountain bike route, the Peru divide, and the Carretera Austral in Chile.
 Every so often we left our bikes to make multi-day hikes.

 Due to the Covid19 pandemic, we paused our travels and returned home earlier than anticipated. ….to be continued!

-Cycling in South America has been an incredible experience so far!
+Cycling in South America has been an incredible experience so far.
 With a background in geology and a love for mountain landscapes in general, traversing the Andes by bike is not a bad place to be… I love those remote roads high up in the mountains where time seems to stand still.

 Before buying any piece of gear, I have a natural tendency to read up on all the gear reviews I can find.
 I am always curious about technical information and try to find the best value for money on any item.
 I can spend hours and hours searching the internet digging up any piece of information I can find, even on something like hiking socks.

-I get enthusiastic about nerdy stuff like bike gearing and frame geometry, about the water column of tent fabric, efficiency of camping stoves and any other apparently useless statistics.
+I get enthusiastic about nerdy stuff like bike gearing and frame geometry, the water column of tent fabric, the efficiency of camping stoves, and any other apparently useless statistics.

-However, it does not beat being outside and roam the outdoors.
+However, it does not beat being outside and roaming the outdoors.
 To be physically active in many forms but preferably surrounded by mountains.
 Cycling, running, hiking, (cross country) skiing, snowshoeing, it doesn’t matter.
-I like it all and want to do it all, year round.
+I like it all and want to do it all, year-round.

-My role is to write gear reviews, travel stories, provide you with technical information and have fun while doing this all.
+On this website, I write gear reviews, and travel stories, to provide you with technical information and have fun while doing this all.